In Australia, English Breakfast is the most popular tea.

 While English Breakfast is certainly a popular choice, I must confess since I have found Assam, English Breakfast has become soooo yesterday.

-I get pretty excited drinking a good Assam.
-Assam tea is from Southern India and Assam makes a really lovely strong black tea.
+I get pretty excited drinking a good Assam, but a GOOD Assam is harder to get nowadays.
+Assam tea is from Southern India and typically strong.
 Its maltiness with good tea flavour trumps every English Breakfast I’ve ever tasted.

 For English Breakfast lovers, consider